-Invite everyone to the party by sharing your events in Calendar
+Organize gatherings with ease by sharing events with the iOS Calendar app

 - Decline: This option declines the invite.

-When you choose to show declined events in the Calendar app, you won't actually receive notifications for them.
-You'll simply see them in your Calendar app.
+When you choose to show declined events in the Calendar app, you won't receive notifications for them.
+Instead, you'll see them in your Calendar app.
 You'll only ever receive notifications if you change your RSVP to either maybe or attending.

 How to see shared events you previously declined in Calendar for iPhone and iPad